Ivan-Liao/ref/data-engineering/snowflake/overview/overview.md

    6. Once > 1TB
    7. Infrequent updates
    8. The correct clustering key (max 3-4)
-   9. Low cardinality first
+   9. Lower cardinality first
-   10. Shouldn't be too low cardinality or there are not much benefits like < 10
+   10. Shouldn't be too low cardinality or there are not much benefits like < 10 (binary values)
+   11. Should be extreme high cardinality or not much benefits (like timstamps)

 ## History
 1. History Tab